DrTomasAragon/obsidian/README.md

 # Obsidian notes
-Obsidian is a powerful markdown editor.
+Obsidian is a powerful markdown editor that is used primarily for Personal Knowledge Management.

 To get started watch this tutorials by Nick Milo:
 1. https://www.youtube.com/watch?v=QgbLb6QCK88&t=3s